 - seek to have the award set aside before the courts of the seat of arbitration; or

 This chapter is concerned with the first of these approaches, namely setting aside an award at the seat of arbitration.
-While reference will be made to the alternative means of challenge as appropriate, they are dealt with more fully elsewhere and are not the focus of this chapter.
+Although reference will be made to the alternative means of challenge as appropriate, they are dealt with more fully elsewhere in this guide and are not the focus of this chapter.

 Set-aside – general principles

-The grounds on which an arbitral award may be set aside can be found in national legislation particular to each jurisdiction.
-The silence of the New York Convention might have led to major differences between the international arbitration legislation of different jurisdictions.
-In reality, however, national arbitration laws tend to provide for similar grounds.
-Some 159 states are party to the New York Convention, and the grounds on which it permits signatory states to refuse recognition or enforcement (or both) of an award have also come to form the basis of the grounds for set-aside in the vast majority of national arbitration laws.
+The grounds on which an arbitral award may be set aside are found in the national legislation of each jurisdiction.
+Although the silence of the Convention on this matter could have led to significant differences in approach to setting aside in different jurisdictions, in practice, national arbitration laws tend to provide for similar grounds – grounds that, in general, track the grounds for refusal of enforcement set out in the Convention.
+This is no surprise, as some 166 states are party to the Convention (at the time of writing).
+The grounds on which the Convention permits signatory states to refuse recognition or enforcement of an award have thus come to form the basis of the grounds for set-aside in the vast majority of national arbitration laws.

 Commonly available grounds for set-aside